-The Pawsitive Co. was founded with one goal in mind: to help improve the lives of dogs in need so they can bring joy and love to the world in the same way that our rescue pup Brody has done for us.
+The Pawsitive Co. was founded with one goal in mind: to help improve the lives of dogs in need, so they can bring joy and love to the world in the same way our rescue pup, Brody, has done for us.
 Because Brody inspired our company, we thought we’d kick off the blog with some facts about his breed.

 While we’re not 100% sure what kind of dog Brody is, we have some pretty strong evidence that he’s part Black and Tan Coonhound.
 So here are 12 things that people who own a Black and Tan Coonhound - or a hound in general - know all too well.